• Skip to primary navigation

 Notes

-The amount of berries you use can vary slightly, within a half of a cup.
+• The amount of berries you use can vary slightly, within half of a cup.
 More variation than that will lead to problems with your jam setting up.

-Fruit (and vegetables) naturally contain pectin, and different kinds of fruit contain differing amounts of pectin.
-Softer fruit has less pectin, more firm fruit has more pectin.
-They way freezer jam sets up is through adding more pectin.
+• Fruit (and vegetables) naturally contain pectin, and different kinds of fruit contain differing amounts of pectin.
+Softer fruit has less pectin, and more firm fruit has more pectin.
+The way freezer jam is set up is by adding more pectin.
 The most common reason for freezer jam to not set up is a problem with the pectin to fruit ratio.
-Doing things like straining the pectin can vary this ratio.

 Nutrition